varnan6/TripInfo/README.md

-# Ride-Hailing Driver Performance Analytics Tool
+# TripInfo: A Ride-Hailing Driver Performance Analytics Tool

 A Java 17 application that parses ride-hailing trip records from a CSV file, validates them, prints driver performance insights to the console, and exposes a REST API for the same analytics.